RobbenRoll/emgfit/docs/source/concepts.rst

    factor.
 For details on what the respective parameters refer to see the attribute list of the :class:`~emgfit.spectrum.spectrum` class.
-2. The peak properties table with the attributes of all peaks as well as PNG-images of all best-fit curves.
+2. The peak properties table with the attributes of all peaks as well as images of all best-fit curves.
 Check the attribute list of the :class:`~emgfit.spectrum.peak` class for short descriptions of what the different columns contain.
 3. The :attr:`eff_mass_shifts` dictionary holding for each peak the larger of